passportpowell/Project5/README.md

 5. **Model Deployment**: Once the model is trained and evaluated, we will deploy it on the Heroku platform.
 This will involve creating a web application where users can upload cherry leaf images for prediction.
 The deployed model will make real-time predictions on the uploaded images and display the results to the user.
 ## Bugs

+## Deployment

+Heroku
+- The App live link is: https://otis-project-5.herokuapp.com/
+- Set the runtime.txt Python version to a Heroku-20 stack currently supported version.
+- The project was deployed to Heroku using the following steps.
+- Log in to Heroku and create an App
+- At the Deploy tab, select GitHub as the deployment method.
+- Select your repository name and click Search.
+Once it is found, click Connect.
+- Select the branch you want to deploy, then click Deploy Branch.
+- The deployment process should happen smoothly if all deployment files are fully functional.
+Click now the button Open App on the top of the page to access your App.
+- If the slug size is too large then add large files not required for the app to the .slugignore file.
 ## Libraries used
 - numpy: I used NumPy for efficient numerical computations and array handling.